Basement Water Damage in Cedar Rapids: Causes and Solutions

 The float that triggers the pump can stick due to debris, biological growth, or wear at the pivot.
 Pump fails to start even though water is rising.
 Sometimes the pump runs continuously instead, burning out the motor.

-The same storms that produce the most rain often knock out residential power.
+The same heavy rain events often knock out residential power.
 Without battery or water-powered backup, your pump simply isn't running when it's needed most.

 Prevention